Puppies

 The Testing Process

-Our team also performed “blind tests” at the local dog park.
-We sprayed sections of grass and counted how many dogs would investigate the scent vs. walk past it.
-We excluded any dog distracted by playing with a toy or chasing other dogs.
+We also performed blind tests at a local dog park.
+We sprayed specific sections of grass and counted how many dogs investigated the scent versus how many walked past it.
+Dogs that were distracted by toys, play, or other dogs were excluded from those observations.

 While reviewing each spray, we considered the following:

-- How often did the spray attract a dog?
+• How often the spray attracted a dog

-- Would a single bottle last through potty training?
+• Whether a single bottle could reasonably last through potty training

 5 Testing Observations